yidizhang3/yidizhang3.github.io/_pages/about.md

 I approach my work primarily from a quantitative social science perspective, leveraging experimental design and computational methods.
 My methodological expertise also includes advanced statistical modeling, such as structural equation modeling and mixture modeling (e.g., latent class analysis, latent profile analysis, etc.).

-My work has been published in journals such as Communication Research Reports, New Media and Society, and Media Psychology.
+My work has been published in journals such as Communication Research Reports, New Media & Society, and Media Psychology.
 I have presented at annual conferences of the International Communication Association (ICA) and the National Communication Association (NCA).

 Before joining UCSB, I received my M.A. in Communication from [Michigan State University](https://comartsci.msu.edu/departments/communication) in 2023 and my B.A. in Media and Communication from [City University of Hong Kong](https://www.cityu.edu.hk/com/) in 2020.